MEDLINE Indexing Online Training Course

-To determine the next higher taxonomic group for an organism, use one of the available reference tools.
-For most organisms, use the NCBI Taxonomy Browser.
-For plants, use the USDA Taxonomy Browser.
+To determine the next higher taxonomic group for an organism, use one of the available reference tools such as the NCBI Taxonomy Browser or the Integrated Taxonomic Information System.
 Additional reference texts include Bergey's Manual of Systemic Bacteriology and the Ninth Report of the International Committee on Taxonomy of Viruses.

 Category B01 Eukaryota

 Organisms in the domain Eukaryota are characterized by having cells that are enclosed in a membrane and by the presence of a cell nucleus.
 Animals, plants, fungi and organisms that were formerly classified as protozoa belong to the domain Eukaryota.

 The term ANIMALS (METAZOA) is only used as the check tag and not as an IM heading.

 Invertebrates include insects and helminths.
 Many are of medical importance and many are common research animals.
 When used as research animals they are indexed NIM.